djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 I've been struggling with my graphics card and monitor setup for years, and frankly gave up getting it running at optimal resolution and refresh rates.
 (4k - 3840 x 2160 at 60 Hz)

-TL;DR - it was helped be a better Mini Display Port to Display Port 1.2 Cable
+TL;DR - it helped to have a certified Mini Display Port to Display Port Cable

 ## AMD Radeon HD 7970